European Champions Managers History

 Berti Vogts holds the unique title of winning the tournament as both a player and a manager.
 Back in 1972 he was part of the West Germany side that beat the Soviet Union 3-0 in the Final and then 24 years later he was in charge of the German national team who beat Czech Republic in Euro 1996.

-Meanwhile Otto Rehhagel of Germany remains the first and only manager to win the European Championship in charge of a different country.
+Meanwhile, Otto Rehhagel of Germany remains the first and only manager to win the European Championship in charge of a different country.
 In 2004 Rehhagel led Greece to victory at Euro 2004, which remains the biggest shock in the tournament's history.
 No manager has ever won the tournament twice.

 Famously England have never won a European Championships.
 The Three Lions are due to take place in their eighth tournament this summer and the closest they have got to glory is on home soil in 1996 under boss Terry Venables.
 Alan Shearer and co managed to reach the semi-finals but were inevitably knocked-out on penalties to old rivals Germany.
-This summer Roy Hodgson will be tasked with breaking the curse and bringing home the trophy, which will be a huge challenge for the former West Brom boss, but one he will no doubt relish.
+In 2016 Roy Hodgson will be tasked with breaking the curse and bringing home the trophy, which will be a huge challenge for the former West Brom boss, but one he will no doubt relish.

 European Championship Winning Managers

 1960: Gavriil Kachalin (Soviet Union)